GNFS warns of economic disaster if safety lapses occur at Kpone power enclave - MyJoyOnline

 “A major fire incident within the enclave could result in catastrophic shortages of oil and gas products and significantly affect electricity generation across the country,” he warned.

-DO II Yenzu said the GNFS has therefore intensified inspections and enforcement activities within the enclave to ensure compliance with fire safety standards and emergency preparedness requirements.
+DO II Yenzu said the GNFS had therefore intensified inspections and enforcement activities within the enclave to ensure compliance with fire safety standards and emergency preparedness requirements.

-He noted that the Service is working closely with facility operators to identify hazards, strengthen preventive measures, and reduce the risk of industrial fires.
+He noted that the service was working closely with facility operators to identify hazards, strengthen preventive measures, and reduce the risk of industrial fires.

-Providing statistics on fire incidents within the region, DO II Yenzu disclosed that the Tema Region recorded 318 fire outbreaks between January and April 2026.
+Providing statistics on fire incidents within the municipality, DO II Yenzu disclosed that the region recorded 318 fire outbreaks between January and April 2026.

-He said about a quarter of the incidents occurred within the Kpone-Katamanso Municipality, which is served by four fire stations located at Katamanso, Akuse, the Industrial Area, and Community 25.
+He said about a quarter of the incidents occurred within the Kpone-Katamanso Municipality, which is bounded by four fire stations located at Katamanso, Akuse, the Industrial Area, and Community 25.

-The officer urged industries and businesses operating within the enclave to prioritise safety compliance, staff training, and the regular maintenance of fire prevention systems to safeguard lives, property, and critical national infrastructure.
+The officer urged industries and businesses operating in the enclave to prioritise safety compliance, staff training, and regular maintenance of fire prevention systems to safeguard lives, property, and critical national infrastructure.

 Latest Stories